 - Pull all furniture at least 2 feet from the wall so that the pest control company can get around the room to do treatment.

-- All bagged clothing items must be washed.
-If you elect to do this on campus, you are assured that the water is hot enough (110 degrees or higher) to kill the bugs and their eggs.
+- If you elect to do this on campus, you are assured that the water is hot enough (110 degrees or higher) to kill the bugs and their eggs.
 If you decide to go off campus to do your laundry, you should make it a point to inquire about the temp of their hot water.
 As noted above, the water needs to be 110 degrees or higher in order to do the job.
 Dry clothes in the dryer at the highest heat possible.
+Each student is responsible for paying for their own laundry during this process.

-- All washed items must then be placed in the clear plastic bags provided to you.
+- All washed items must then be placed in the clear plastic bags provided to you by Residence Life.
 Be sure to seal the bag properly in order to protect your clean items.
-Leave your laundered items in a friend’s room until the exterminator has treated your room.
+Leave your laundered items in a room designated to you by Residence Life until the exterminator has treated your room.
 Placing your clean items back into your untreated room will require you to do your laundry AGAIN!
-Use of this two-bag system will help you keep washed and non-washed clothes separate so that you can ensure that everything gets washed.
+Use of this two-bag system will help you keep washed and unwashed clothes separate so that you can ensure that everything gets washed.

 - Make sure you leave yourself enough clothes to last until the exterminator arrives, which should be no more than three days after official confirmation.
 Once the treatment has finished, all clothing not washed prior to treatment should be immediately bagged and washed.